riverKanies/payjoin-wasm-example-app/README.md

 ## Build WASM package

 By default the example will pull the bitcoindevkit package from npm.
-However, if you want to pull from the local package (say for development) modify the dependency in the package.json `"bitcoindevkit": "file:../bdk-wasm/pkg"`,file, and build:
+However, if you want to pull from the local package (say for development) modify the dependency in the package.json and build:

+`"bitcoindevkit": "file:../bdk-wasm/pkg"`

 From bdk-wasm folder (the wasm-package):

 `wasm-pack build --features esplora`

 ### Mac Users